Petersburg • East • Southeast • West • Monuments • Markers • Facts • Timeline

 Location of the monument

-The ‘Where Hill Fell’ Virginia Historical Marker is southwest of Petersburg on the northwest side of Boydton Plank Road (US 1) less than a mile northeast of Airport Road and the intersection with Interstate 85.
+The “Where Hill Fell” Virginia Historical Marker is southwest of Petersburg on the northwest side of Boydton Plank Road (US 1).
+It is less than a mile northeast of Airport Road and Exit 61 on Interstate 85, and about a mile south of Exit 63 on Interstate 85.
 (37°11’20.8″N 77°28’35.9″W)